asteca/ASteCA/docs/basic/membership.rst

 this class: :py:meth:`asteca.membership.Membership.bayesian` and :py:meth:`asteca.membership.Membership.fastmp`.

-The *bayesian* method was described in detail in the `article <https://doi.org/10.1051/0004-6361/201424946>`__ were we originally introduced **ASteCA**.
+The :py:meth:`bayesian` method was described in detail in the `article <https://doi.org/10.1051/0004-6361/201424946>`__ where **ASteCA** was originally introduced.
 The method requires ``(RA, DEC)``  data and will use any extra data dimensions stored in the :py:class:`Cluster <asteca.cluster.Cluster>` object, i.e.: photometry, proper motions, and parallax.
 A minimum of two data dimensions are required, in addition to ``(RA, DEC)``.
 This method can produce membership probabilities on photometric data alone.

-The *fastmp* method was described in detail in the `article <https://academic.oup.com/mnras/article/526/3/4107/7276628>`__ were we introduced the `Unified Cluster Catalogue (UCC) <https://ucc.ar/>`__.
+The :py:meth:`fastmp` method was described in detail in the `article <https://academic.oup.com/mnras/article/526/3/4107/7276628>`__ where the `Unified Cluster Catalogue (UCC) <https://ucc.ar/>`__ was introduced.
 The method requires proper motions, and parallax data dimensions stored in the :py:obj:`Cluster` object.
 Photometric data is not employed.

+The only advantage of the :py:meth:`bayesian` method over the :py:meth:`fastmp` method is that the former works with photometric data.
+Hence it should only be used in cases were only photometric data is available, as :py:meth:`fastmp` is not only much faster but also more precise in those cases where proper motions and/or parallax data is available.

 To use these methods the first step is to load an observed field, for example: